 MinKwon Center offers a comprehensive range of free social and legal services related to immigration status, housing status, health insurance, and public benefits.
 We provide all of our services in Korean and Chinese free of charge, as we prioritize limited English-proficient and low-income immigrants and seniors who often face difficulty applying for public resources and legal representation.

-1. Starting July 6, 2020, the MinKwon Center's physical location is open by appointment ONLY.
-All visitors must have a scheduled appointment with a Social Services staff member before they arrive.
-Walk-in services will not be available until further notice.
+MinKwon Center's physical location is open by appointment ONLY.
+All visitors must have a scheduled appointment with a staff member before they arrive.
+Walk-in services are NOT available until further notice.
+MinKwon's doors are physically closed to the public, so please do not come to the office unless you have an appointment.

 As a Single Stop USA site, MinKwon performs screenings for community members’ eligibility for SNAP (Food Stamps) and HEAP (Heat and Energy Assistance Program).
-We also offer an annual comprehensive tax education and free income tax filing program for over 400 low-income immigrant households.
-We host financial literacy workshops and seminars for Korean and Chinese immigrants in developing economic stability and mobility for their families.
+We also offer an annual IRS VITA-certified free income tax filing program every tax season.

 Health Insurance Enrollment